deutschebank/fluxnova-docs-manual/content/get-started/quick-start/user-task.md

     name: "Involve Humans"
     parent: "get-started-quick-start"
     identifier: "get-started-quick-start-model"
-    pre: "Learn the basics of integrating user tasks into a Process and how to build forms with Flowave."
+    pre: "Learn the basics of integrating user tasks into a Process and how to build forms with Fluxnova."

 ---